 After these changes, the red line was shifted to 200,000 RPM.
 But demand only rose.
 Their work was not done.

 Next, the team identified high read throughput on certain collections and being under the gun, quickly implemented a query-caching layer in Memcached written at the ORM and driver level.
 This allowed them to simultaneously roll out the query cache to multiple clusters experiencing issues.
 The red line shifted once again, this time to 400,000 RPM.

 Afterwards, Coinbase embarked on scaling out and sharding their MongoDB clusters through a data-driven approach that involved evaluating all queries and ensuring that they were passing shard keys appropriately.
 This move had the most dramatic impact on how much their system could handle.

 In hindsight, the “explosion” of interest in mid 2017 was merely a blip compared to December and January when the market cap of cryptocurrencies were at their highest and Coinbase became the number 1 app in the App Store.
 The platform experienced 1.2 million requests per minute (that’s 80 times their average volume from only 6 months earlier!), but due to the work the team had already done, including upgrading, scaling out their MongoDB clusters, and implementing better monitoring and instrumentation, there were no issues.

-By working closely with MongoDB, Coinbase has improved the speed at which they can scale — from hours to minutes — and their overall platform resilience by 10x, better preparing them for the future.
+By working closely with MongoDB and migrating to MongoDB Atlas, the fully managed cloud database, Coinbase has improved the speed at which they can scale — from hours to minutes — and their overall platform resilience by 10x, better preparing them for the future.

 “Coinbase’s mission is to create an open financial system for the world,” said Niall O’Higgins, Engineering Manager, Coinbase, “MongoDB’s technology is enabling us to scale globally and we’re looking forward to partnering with the company along our journey to become the most compliant, reliable and trusted crypto-trading platform in the world.”